A manifestation of order and beauty in nature is called symmetry.

 Quantum collisions

-Particle accelerators are not simply sophisticated microscopes for studying the shapes of potentials and the possible substructure of particles in beams, but are much more.
+Particle accelerators are much more than just sophisticated microscopes for studying the shapes of potentials and the possible substructure of particles.

-To understand this, you first need to know the difference between classical and quantum collisions.
+To understand this, we first need to look at the difference between classical and quantum collisions.

 Let us consider, for example, a billiard table.

-Imagine increasing the speed of the balls disproportionately, causing them to jump off the table or even break on impact, but nothing more can happen.
+One could also increase the speed of the balls disproportionately, causing them to jump off the table or even break on impact, but no fundamentally new phenomena would occur.

-This formula implies that mass and energy are equivalent, i.e. they are two sides of the same coin.
+This formula implies that mass and energy are equivalent — in other words, they are two sides of the same coin.

 Hence, mass can be converted into energy and vice versa.